ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 ![](../../../assets/images/vol/1.png?width=15pc&classes=border,shadow)
 ![](../../../assets/images/store/1.png?width=30pc&classes=border,shadow)

-These actions will redirect you to the Object Storage Credentials page and if you have already created Object Storage Credentials you will have available BROWSE BUCKETS button:
+These actions will redirect you to the Object Storage Credentials page, and if you have already created Object Storage Credentials, you will have the BROWSE BUCKETS button available:
 ![](../../../assets/images/store/14.png?width=45pc&classes=border,shadow)

 Clicking on this button will open the integrated S3-Browser and take you to the *S3 Buckets page*, where you can view all your previously created buckets, create new ones, browse objects inside the buckets, and perform other related actions: